 Nonmetro education levels are improving, but still lag metro

-Historically, nonmetro areas in the United States have lagged behind metro areas in educational attainment, but they are catching up.
-The share of adults with high school and college degrees in nonmetro areas rose over the 2000s.
-However, in 2019, nonmetro areas still faced a gap compared with metro areas in the share of adults with a bachelor’s degree or higher—21 percent versus 35 percent.
-One explanation may be the higher pay more highly-educated workers can often earn in metropolitan labor markets.
+Historically, nonmetro areas in the United States have lagged behind metro areas in educational attainment, but nonmetro educational attainment levels continue to increase.
+From 2000 to 2017–21, the share of adults with less than a high school diploma declined in nonmetro areas from 24 percent to 13 percent and the share of adults with a bachelor’s degree or higher increased from 15 percent to 21 percent.
+However, the share of adults with a bachelor’s degree or higher in metro areas increased from 26 percent in 2000 to 36 percent in 2017–21, widening the nonmetro-metro gap from 11 percentage points to 15 percentage points.
+One explanation for the persisting and widening gap may be the higher pay more highly-educated workers can often earn in metropolitan labor markets.

 Download higher resolution chart (4159 pixels by 3325, 600 dpi)